All in all, the Corsair M65 RGB Elite is one of the best gaming mice at its price range.

 You can’t get anything better at $60 so this mouse has earned our recommendation.

-Corsair has been in the mouse game for some time, now.
-However, the M65 may be one of their most venerable, a flagship dating back to 2014.
+Corsair has been in the mouse game for some time now.
+However, the M65 may be one of their most venerable products, a flagship dating back to 2014.
 Since then, the M65 has seen multiple iterations, going from the original Vengeance M65 to the M65 Pro RGB, and now, the current heir apparent to the throne, the M65 RGB Elite.